elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 We did not pre-flash the cards, because with the Development Kit still being in beta, the image is subject to frequent changes.

-1. **DOWNLOAD THE LATEST IMAGE FROM THE FOLLOWING LINK**.
+1. Download the compressed image from the provided link.
 It will have a filename such as: *elk-sika-image-dev-raspberrypi3-64.wic.bz2*.

 2. Connect the empty SD card to a computer.
 If you do not have a computer with an SD/Micro-SD card reader, you will need a USB adapter, which we did not provide in the box.

-3. If you are using Windows:
+### Windows:

    1. Extract the `.wic` file from the `.bz2` archive using [7Zip](https://www.7-zip.org/download.html) or another compression utility